 Your goals as an instructor are not the only ones in your classroom.
 Your students' goals are also very powerful.
-An understanding of those goals is crucial to designing effective assessment methods because if the instructor and students are on different wavelengths, the students may not complete the assignments in the way the instructor planned.
+An understanding of those goals is crucial to designing effective assessment methods because if the instructor and students are on different wavelengths, the students might not complete the assignments in the way the instructor planned.

 Student input can come in varying degrees.
-Try asking the students on the first day you meet with them what they think the purpose of the class is and what they want to learn from it.
+Try asking the students on the first day you meet with them what they think the purpose of the course is and what they want to learn from it.
 You may ask them to record their personal learning goals for the course and some strategies by which they can accomplish those goals.
 Alternatively, ask them to recall the most successful course they’ve had in the past.
 What assessment methods worked for them there?
 Can they use or adapt these strategies for your class?
-Some instructors even wait to finalize their goals and syllabus until after meeting with their students once or twice so that the students can help set the course goals.
-However, the input that you allow the students can also be very minimal, for example, allowing them to decide whether they would like an assignment to be worth 10% vs. 20%.
-If you take the liberty of establishing the goals without direct student input, you should still be somewhat flexible because each cohort of students will be different - do not assume that the same goals and methods will work equally well with any group.
+Some instructors even wait to finalize their goals and course outline until after meeting with their students once or twice so that the students can help set the course goals.
+However, the input that you allow the students can also be somewhat minimal, for example, allowing them to decide whether they would like an assignment to be worth 10% or 20%.
+If you take the liberty of establishing the goals without direct student input, you should still be somewhat flexible because each cohort of students will be different: do not assume that the same goals and methods will work equally well with any group.
 The degree of collaboration that is acceptable will vary across disciplines and institutions, but the bottom line is that it is very important to know the types of goals your students have in order to create assessment methods that will motivate them to learn.

 Make assignment and test instructions clear to students.

 How can we assess learning when students define the task in different ways?
 Once you have assignments and tests that assess what you most want your students to learn, you need to ensure that your instructions for the assignment are clear to your students.
 Tell the students what you are looking for by means of a rubric or by providing examples.
-Sometimes it is also useful to ask for pieces of the assignment along the way (for example, an essay proposal/outline, or a scientific hypothesis) to ensure that students are on the right track.
+Sometimes it is also useful to ask for stages of the assignment along the way (for example, an essay proposal/outline or a scientific hypothesis) to ensure that students are on the right track.
 Remember that with sketchy or ambiguous instructions, you risk having students draw on previous learning that may not be relevant or desirable in your situation.
 Help them to succeed by being as clear as possible and limit both student and instructor frustrations.

 These suggestions will help you to create learner-centred assessment methods and are applicable to all disciplines.
 Remember that the most important thing is to choose assessment methods that will assess the type of learning you are trying to achieve in your course.
 That means that the methods that other instructors before you have used are not necessarily the only way or the best way to assess.
-It is all right to step outside your own comfort zone and outside what has traditionally been done if you feel that an alternate assessment method will serve your students' and your interests and goals better.
+It is all right to step outside your own comfort zone and outside what has traditionally been done if you feel that an alternative assessment method will serve your students' and your interests and goals better.
 Even if you are a new instructor, remember that you have spent many years as a student and therefore have information and experiences that will guide you in this process.
 Reflect on those experiences and decide if you want to do what you experienced and use those experiences in your own assessment design or whether you want to change the way you assess.
-If you do think change is necessary, ask yourself why and how you will change things?
+If you do think change is necessary, ask yourself why and how you will change things.